patsprice/https-github.com-bretfisher-container.training/slides/k8s/dryrun.md

 - This workflow is sometimes called "GitOps"

-  (there are tools like Weave Flux or GitKube to facilitate it)
+  (there are tools like Weave Flux, GitKube, or Jenkins X to facilitate it)

 ---